elixirschool/elixirschool/lessons/advanced/escripts.md

 ## Building

-Once we've finished configuring our app to use escript, building our executable is a breeze with mix:
+Once we've finished configuring our application to use escript, building our executable is a breeze with mix:

 ```elixir
 $ mix escript.build